gwastro/pycbc/docs/ahope/time_slides.rst

 The time-slide generation module of ahope is responsible for generating time slide input files, which are used to tell analysis codes which time slides they need to perform when estimating the background using the time-slides method.
 An example of where this is needed is when using ligolw_thinca a time slide xml file is required as input, even if no time slides are being performed (in that case the time slide file corresponds to no-lags only).

-Currently the only option in this module is to have the time slide files generated at runtime.
-This is because the interface to ligolw_tisi is not compatible with ConfigParser.
-This introduces a number of issues/hacks in this module which need resolving (as mentioned on the to-do list).
+The module can either generate time slide files at runtime, within the workflow or take pregenerated input files.

 The return of the time-slide generation module is an AhopeFileList of the time-slide files generated/supplied to this module.
 It is possible to call this module multiple times by using the tags key-word argument, but we have not foreseen a case where this would be needed.
 One call should generate all needed time-slide input files.